 Agent Harness#

-An AgentHarness is a Kubernetes custom resource that asks kagent to provision a long-running remote execution environment through an OpenShell gateway.
-It is useful when you want a managed sandbox that can be attached to, bootstrapped, and connected to messaging channels, but you do not want kagent to package and run a full agent runtime inside the workload.
+An AgentHarness is a Kubernetes custom resource that asks kagent to provision a long-running remote execution environment on Agent Substrate.
+It is useful when you want a managed sandbox that runs a coding agent (such as OpenClaw or Hermes) that you can chat with and connect to messaging channels, but you do not want kagent to package and run a full agent runtime inside the workload.

 AgentHarness resources appear alongside agents in kagent APIs and status views, but they are not the same thing as Agent or SandboxAgent.